sloanlewis/AdvInformatics2019Assignment1/questions.md

 1. On the UCI cluster, the resource request "-pe openmp 64" refers to the number of processors requested.
 Does that request mean that your commands will use multiple processors?

+   ### Not necessarily.
+In order to use multiple processors you have to run a multi-core program that is able to execute using multiple processors.

 2. In general, how do you know how many processors, how much RAM, how many files would be required/needed/written by the jobs you are running on the cluster?
 3. In order to be a "good citizen", you need to have some idea of much RAM your job requires.
 In particular, you need